limbo018/DREAMPlace/README.md

 python dreamplace/Placer.py --help
 ```

-The list of configurations as follows will be shown.
+The list of options as follows will be shown.

 | JSON Parameter                   | Default                 | Description                                                                                                                                                       |
 | -------------------------------- | ----------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------- |